ASTANA QAZAQSTAN TEAM

 Yellow jerseys: 34

 - 2017: Fabio Aru, two days

-19: the number of days Vincenzo Nibali spent in yellow in 2014.
+19: the number of days spent in yellow by Vincenzo Nibali in 2014.

-7 July 2009: the Astana stars (Lance Armstrong, Alberto Contador, Levi Leipheimer, Andreas Klöden, etc.) steamroll the opposition in the team time trial as an appetiser before Contador's overall win.
+7 July 2009: the Astana stars (Lance Armstrong, Alberto Contador, Levi Leipheimer, Andreas Klöden…) steamroll the opposition in the team time trial as an appetiser before Contador's overall win.

-3 September 2020: On the Tour’s first climb up the Mont Aigoual, Alexey Lutsenko becomes the second Kazakh after Alexander Vinokourov to win a stage on the Tour de France for Astana.
+3 September 2020: in Mont Aigoual's first appearance in the race, Alexey Lutsenko becomes the second Kazakh rider to win a Tour de France stage for Astana, after Alexander Vinokourov.